NontuthuzeloM24/NONMTO25498_FTO2506_GroupA_Nontuthuzelo-Mtolo_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable learning HTML , CSS, and how to use VSCode and GitHub.
+- 🚀 Get comfortable learning HTML , CSS, and how to navigate VSCode and GitHub.
 - 🎨 Learn JavaScript, React and Git.
 - 💡 Build real-world projects and collaborate with others.